I am doing something here that I have not done on any of the other blogs I have created. I am going to come up front with the fact that I am deaf.

 Being deaf is a major part of my daily experiences but it is not who I am.
 It is just one of those obstacles that sometimes get in the way of having the full life experiences I desire.
 I have many stories to relay to you about being deaf but they will wait for a later posts.
 There is also a lot of very different statistics about the deaf but that will wait too.

 I will spend some time here on personal history with being deaf and a little about others who are deaf.
-I became deaf in 1988 at the age of forty two.
-The reason for my deafness was a congenital disease but I haven’t found anyone in my recent (four generations) history who were deaf?
+I became deaf in 1988 at the age of forty-two.
+The reason for my deafness was a congenital disease, but I haven’t found anyone in my recent (four generations) history who were deaf?
 My loss of hearing started in college in the mid 60’s and progressed to complete deafness in 1988.
-A cochlear implant is not possible for me.
+Before you say something, a cochlear implant is not possible for me.

 Many, but not all, of the pre-lingually deaf seek out and associated as much as possible with others like them.
 They form what is known as the Deaf Culture (with a capital D).
 They are proud of their deafness and even celebrate it as part of their culture.They use a form of sign language called ASL with is really a separate language from English in that it is more conceptually based than written or spoken English.
 To them ASL is the primary language and English is secondary.

 Only about half of those who are late-deafened learn any form of sign language.
 The majority of those who do learn to sign use what is called Signed-English.
 Signed English uses many signs from ASL but they put them in an English word order.
 I am in this group.
 My wife knows how to sign but very few of my friends or associates ever take the serious amount of time to learn to do this.
 For that reason I constantly carry around pencil and paper.